Experts: Decent chance Van Dyke’s sentence will be tossed

-Some legal experts believe there's a reasonable chance the prison sentence of less than seven years imposed on a white Chicago police officer last week for second-degree murder in the fatally shooting black teenager Laquan McDonald 16 times could be tossed out and a new sentencing ordered.
+Some legal experts believe there's a reasonable chance the prison sentence of less than seven years imposed on a white Chicago police officer last week for second-degree murder in the fatal shooting of black teenager Laquan McDonald 16 times could be tossed out and a new sentencing ordered.

 Van Dyke, 40, went to trial charged with first-degree murder, which carries a mandatory minimum prison term of 45 years.
 But jurors in October opted to replace it with second-degree murder after finding Van Dyke shot McDonald out of fear for his life, though that fear was unreasonable.